 A pond will support only so many fish.
 We recommend no more than one fish inch per ten gallons of water.

-- Do I need to feed my fish?
+25. Do I need to feed my fish?

-- Can I add frogs and snails to my pond?
+26. Can I add frogs and snails to my pond?

-- What are the most common pond pests?
+27. What are the most common pond pests?

-Raccoons, herons, turtles, ducks, insects, and snakes.
+Blue herons, raccoons, turtles, ducks, insects, and snakes.

-- How do I determine the number of gallons of water in my pond?
+28. How do I determine the number of gallons of water in my pond?

 For most ponds, which have an irregular shape, the formula is: Length x Width x Depth x 5.90 = Gallons.
 For ponds which are square or rectangular, and all one depth, the formula is: Length x Width x Depth x 7.50 = Gallons.
 Length, width and depth should be measure in feet.

-- When do I open my pond?
+29. When do I open my pond?

 We recommend in March or early April.
 Refer to our ‘Starting Up Your Pond In The Spring’ tip sheet for assistance.

-- When do I clean and winterize my pond?
+30. When do I clean and winterize my pond?

 We recommend this be done in fall.
-Refer to our Winterizing Your Pond (link to winterizing page) tip sheet for assistance.
+Refer to our ‘Winterizing Your Pond In The Fall’ tip sheet for assistance.

-- What do I do with my plants for the winter?
+31. What do I do with my plants for the winter?

-- What do I do with my pump in the winter?
+32. What do I do with my pump in the winter?

 Pumps should remain off during the winter months.
-Running a pump in the pond to keep a hole in the ice will only make the pond water colder and encourage a thicker layer of ice on the pond which will endanger your fish.
-Also, as the perimeter of the pond and/or waterfall freezes, the ice can divert the moving water in the center out of the pond, thus draining it!
+Running a pump in the pond to keep a hole in the ice will only make the pond water colder and encourage a thicker layer of ice on the pond, which will endanger your fish.
+Also, as the perimeter of the pond and/or waterfall freezes, the ice can divert the moving water out over the edge of the pond, thus draining it!
 It is not good for a pump to sit in freezing and thawing water.
-Larger waterfall pumps that are deeper in the pond where the water will not freeze can remain in the pond for winter.
+Larger waterfall pumps, that are deeper in the pond where the water will not freeze, can remain in the pond for winter.
 Smaller pumps located on shelves or in shallow water should be moved to a deeper part of the pond.

-- How do I prevent my pond from freezing over in the winter?
+33. How do I prevent my pond from freezing over in the winter?

-During the winter months, it is recommended that an opening on the surface of the pond in maintained.
-This will allow gases harmful to fish to escape and oxygen to enter.
-The best way to accomplish this is by using a water garden aeration kit.
+During the winter months, it is recommended that an opening on the surface of the pond is maintained.
+This allows gases that are harmful to fish to escape and allows oxygen to enter.
+The best way to accomplish this is with a water garden aeration kit.
 They are extremely energy efficient and offer year-round benefits to your pond and its inhabitants.
-A thermostatically controlled floating pond deicer can also be used.
-Please be advised that an aerator or deicer is not a substitute for properly cleaning and winterizing your pond.
-Please see our Winterizing Your Pond (link to winterizing) page for more details.
+A thermostatically controlled floating pond de-icer can also be used.
+Please be advised that an aerator or de-icer is not a substitute for properly cleaning and winterizing your pond.
+Please see our ‘Winterizing Your Pond In The Fall’ tip sheet.

 For additional questions or advice, please stop by Aquatic & Garden Decor and visit our water garden staff.
 We are always happy to help!

 All products and accessories mentioned here are available at Aquatic & Garden Decor.
 Stop in or contact us today!